sabuto/hassio-telegraf/README.md

   location: /share/telegraf.conf
 ```

 This allows you to specify a custom configuration file so you can add things for yourself if this addon doesn't currently support it.
+Please note this must be a full telegraf config file not just parts.

 ```yaml
 hostname: ''